TiBOcode/astrotibo/src/content/notes/index.md

 ---
-title: A place for Music, Life and Everything in between
+title: Welcome to the Ukulele Improvisation PlayBook
 ---

-Hey there, you entered My Notes, all the content here is free to explore.
-However before you start your journey, take a few minutes to read about the unique structure of this place: [What a non linear website is and why it's the best way to learn](nonlinear).
+Hey there, explorer!
+You've at the gates of a world where music, life, and everything in between collide in the most beautiful way.
+This is where we break the rules, embrace creativity, and learn to speak through our Ukuleles.

+### Before you dive in, here's the deal:

+1. All content here is 100% free.
+Yep, you read that right.
+2. This isn't your average website. [non-linear website designed to make learning feel like play.](nonlinear)
+3. There's no "right" way to explore.
+Let your curiosity be your guide!

 One simple rule: Just let your curiosity and interest guide you from clicks to clicks until you find your way back home.

+<audio src="path/to/your/audio.mp3" controls></audio>
 - - -

-# How to enter the Ukulele Improvisation Guide
+# Ready to dive in?
-Everytime you get lost, [you can enter the maze again here](guide), who knows what you're going to find this time.
+ [The improvisation journey always starts here](guide).
+Feeling lost?
+No problem!
+This page is your home base 👉 come back anytime to start fresh.

 ---

 # How to Support the Project
-This website's content is made entirely free because I care more about people accessing this knowledge than about money.
-You can support this project by [becoming a member](patreon).
+Everything's free because sharing knowledge feels more important than money.
+You can greatly support this project by [becoming a member](patreon)

 - - -

  ```
-*Part of my daily routine involves writing a lot, you can expect this place to evolve a lot as time goes<br>*
-*This Website currently contains about: 16 notes.
-The last note was updated: Today*
+*Attention:  I write like a maniac, so this place is always evolving.
+Current note count: 16 and growing! - Last update: Fresh out of the oven (aka Today)*
 ```